 Current status of project

 WRI is conducting a series of workshops internationally to obtain feedback on the first draft of the Protocol.
 Further information on these workshops, including agenda, presentations and summaries of participant feedback, can be accessed from the table below.
 In addition, WRI welcomes any independent feedback on the draft and has provided a questionnaire below for your convenience.
 Once WRI has conducted all of the review workshops and any corresponding research, we will develop a second draft.
-We currently anticipate releasing this draft for public comment in February, 2013.
+We currently anticipate releasing the final draft of the Agricultural Guidance in March 2014.

 Special initiative in Brazil